Gazler/githug/README.md

  `difficulty`, `description` and `solution` are required.

+ **note** Because `solution` is a Proc, you cannot prematurely return out of it and as a result, must put an implicit return on the last line of the solution block.

+    solution do
+      solved = false
+      solved = true if repo.valid?
+      solved
+    end

  By default, `setup` will remove all files from the game folder.
 You do not need to include a setup method if you don't want an initial git repository (if you are testing `git init` or only checking an answer.)

  You can call `repo.init` to initialize an empty repository with a .gitignore file.
 It takes a single parameter of false if you want to skip the initial commit of the .gitignore file.